alzahramajed/TrainingGroupE-WEBSITE/README.md

-this web site is a project for Cloud Systems company as requirement task in training
+This web site is a project for Cloud Systems company as requirement task in training

 # Mockup/wireframe